juju/docs/src/en/charms-storage.md

 The Ceph examples used here are based on the Ceph cluster described in the document [Installing Ceph][charms-storage-ceph].

-Using storage with Kubernetes is covered on the [Persistent storage and Kubernetes][charms-storage-k8] page.

 ## Storage management commands

 Outside of application deployment, Juju also has a wide array of storage